ory/docs/docs/oathkeeper/configure-deploy.md

 EOF
 ```

-We are doing this for demonstration purposes only.
+We're doing this for demonstration purposes only.
 In a production environment
 you would separate these configuration values from the build artifact itself.
 In
 Kuberentes, it would make most sense to provide the JSON Web Keys as a
 Kubernetes Secret mounted as in a directory, for example.